 Choose options

-Enjoy Russo-Viking Sword, Petersen Type E1, Gnezdovo, Grave C-15, 9th Century.
+Enjoy the Russo-Viking Sword, Petersen Type E1, Gnezdovo, Grave C-15, 9th Century.

 Russian-Viking sword, Petersen type E1, Gnezdovo, tomb c-15, 9th century

-This beautiful one-handed Viking Age sword is a replica of an object that was discovered in 1874 at the Gnezdovo archaeological complex near Smolensk, Russia, during the excavation of the c-15 burial mound.
-Dating to between the 9th and 10th centuries, the remarkably well-preserved original piece was found stuck in the ground near the urn containing the cremated remains of its presumed owner.
+This beautiful Viking Age one-handed sword is a replica of an object discovered in 1874 at the Gnezdovo archaeological complex near Smolensk, Russia, during the excavation of the c.
+15 burial mound.
+Dating to the 9th and 10th centuries, the remarkably well-preserved original piece was found stuck in the ground near the urn containing the cremated remains of its presumed owner.

 The blade bore on one side the inscription +ulfberh+t , and on the other a series of vertical lines and scrolls, the meaning of which is unknown to this day.

 The sword was classified as type E1 according to Petersen's typology of Viking swords.
-This particular variant is characterised by the decoration of the handle with simple cellular ornamentation: the guard and the pommel were decorated with numerous round holes or depressions that were arranged in lines like a chessboard.
+This particular variant is characterized by the handle's simple cellular ornamentation: the guard and pommel were decorated with numerous round holes or depressions arranged in checkerboard-like lines.

-The reconstruction offered here has a straight, double-edged blade made of hardened 1060 carbon steel with a wide, long kerf and unsharpened edges.
+The reconstruction offered here has a straight, double-edged blade made of hardened 1060 carbon steel with a long, wide kerf and unsharpened edges.
 The engravings are reproductions of the markings found on the original blade.

-The handle consists of a short, lens-shaped crossguard made of brass, a wooden handle section tightly wrapped in leather, and a heavy, generous brass pommel.
-Here too, the dot pattern that adorns the original artifact was reproduced as faithfully as possible.
+The handle consists of a short, lens-shaped brass crossguard, a wooden handle section tightly wrapped in leather, and a heavy, generously sized brass pommel.
+Here again, the dot pattern adorning the original artifact has been reproduced as faithfully as possible.

-As with many surviving historical examples from this period, the pommel of this sword is a two-part construction: the continuous blade tang is anchored to the lower section and the upper section is connected to the base by two rivets.
-Both components of the pommel are visually separated by a braided wire.
-Between the three sections of the cap there are also recesses with braided wire inserts.
+As with many surviving historical examples from this period, the pommel of this sword is a two-part construction: the continuous blade tang is anchored to the lower section, and the upper section is connected to the base by two rivets.
+The two pommel components are visually separated by a braided wire.
+There are also gaps between the three sections of the cap with braided wire inserts.

-This one-handed sword from the High Middle Ages comes with a fitted brown leather/wood scabbard with muzzle strap, muzzle plate and antique-finished brass belt loop (maximum belt width: 6 cm).
+This early medieval one-handed sword comes with a fitted brown wood/leather scabbard with a muzzle strap, mouth plate, and antique-finished brass sling (maximum belt width: 6 cm).

 This medieval sword is designed as a collector's item or decorative object.
-It is also ideal as an accessory, for example to complete your costume.
+It's also ideal as an accessory, for example, to complete your costume.

 Details: